Possible retrial of high-profile murder case reopens old wounds in France

-Category: World Hits: 1A request for a retrial will be filed Thursday by the lawyers of a Moroccan-born gardener who was convicted for the 1991 murder of his wealthy boss in a case that shook France and resurfaced uncomfortable questions on justice, race and anti-immigrant bias.
+Category: World Hits: 5A request for a retrial will be filed Thursday by the lawyers of a Moroccan-born gardener who was convicted for the 1991 murder of his wealthy boss in a case that shook France and resurfaced uncomfortable questions on justice, race and anti-immigrant bias.
 The Omar Raddad case has haunted the country's collective unconscious for 30 years despite a presidential pardon a quarter-century ago.

 Read more https://www.france24.com/en/france/20210623-possible-retrial-of-high-profile-murder-case-reopens-old-wounds-in-france